cyfronet-fid/recommender-system/README.md

 - `SENTRY_DSN` -  The DSN tells the sentry where to send the events (example: `https://16f35998712a415f9354a9d6c7d096e6@o556478.ingest.sentry.io/7284791`).
 If that variable does not exist, sentry will just not send any events.
 - `SENTRY_ENVIRONMENT` - environment name - it's optional and it can be a free-form string.
 If not specified and using docker, it is set to `development`/`testing`/`production` respectively to the docker environment.
 - `SENTRY_RELEASE` - human readable release name - it's optional and it can be a free-form string.
 If not specified, sentry automatically set it based on commit revision number.
+- `TRAINING_DEVICE` - the device used for training of neural networks: `cuda` for GPU support or `cpu` (note: `cuda` support is experimental and works only in jupyter notebook `neural_cf` - not in the recommender dev/prod/test environment)

 NOTE: All the above variables have reasonable defaults, so if you want you can just have your .env file empty.